WIRCam

 Last update: TODAY

 WIRCam is operated exclusively through the CFHT New Observing Process (NOP).
-Observations are carried out through Queued Service Observing (QSO), the data are preprocessed (removal of the instrumental signature) and calibrated (photometry and astrometry) by `I`iwi (an Elixir equivalent for WIRCam), and eventually sent to the Principal Investigators on tapes or distributed through the network by the Data Archiving & Distribution System (DADS) .
-The raw data are archived at the Canadian Astronomy Data Centre (CADC) in Victoria, and become public after a one year proprietary period (except for 05B/06A data which had there proprietary period extended to 18 months).
+Observations are carried out through Queued Service Observing (QSO), the data are preprocessed (removal of the instrumental signature) and calibrated (photometry and astrometry) by `I`iwi (an Elixir equivalent for WIRCam), and eventually distributed to PIs through the network by the Data Archiving & Distribution System (DADS) .
+The raw and pre-processed data are also archived at the Canadian Astronomy Data Centre (CADC) in Victoria, and become public after a one year proprietary period.
 The Terapix data processing center based in Paris proposes its services to the whole CFHT community with the data stacking, fine astrometric calibration and catalogs generation.

 WIRCam was funded through the instrumentation fund by the Canadian and French Agencies (NRC and CNRS/INSU), and by special contributions from the Korea Astronomy Observatory and from the Cosmology and Particle Astrophysics consortium (CosPA) of Taiwan.
 The Observatoire de Grenoble and University of Montreal were contracted for the design and fabrication of major parts of the instrument.
 "Instrument Description" covers in detail the various parts of the instrument and the entities responsible for building them.